Net Promoter Score (NPS) is a metric that customer experience management (CXM) teams need to track.

 A positive score means you are on track, i.e. not actively hemorrhaging customers, as you have more promoters than detractors.

-Industry-relative good NPS varies, especially due to a mitigating factor known as customer tolerance level, which we will explain.
+NPS benchmarks vary depending on your industry, especially due to a mitigating factor known as customer tolerance level, which we will explain.

 Customer tolerance level is a metric that reflects how likely customers are to become angry if they feel that their needs aren’t met by a company/service: